Injured on a Cruise Ship?

 Going on a cruise is one of the most popular types of vacations.
 From traveling to exotic locations to enjoy the on-ship entertainment and amenities, there is plenty of fun for the whole family.
 While most people plan out all the fun they’re going to have, they never anticipate suffering a serious injury during the cruise.

 Unfortunately, injuries often occur, but when they do it is imperative to obtain legal services from an experienced maritime attorney.
-As Norfolk cruise ship accident lawyers with decades of experience helping the victims of negligence pursue justice and compensation, Kalfus & Nachman PC can protect your rights and best interests in order to recover your entitled financial compensation.
+As Virginia cruise ship accident lawyers with decades of experience helping the victims of negligence pursue justice and compensation, Kalfus & Nachman PC can protect your rights and best interests in order to recover your entitled financial compensation.
 We can investigate the accident, collect evidence, and help you maximize your settlement by holding all at-fault parties liable for your injuries.

 We can handle cruise ship cases from the following places: